frealexandro/senior_data_engineer_technical_tests/Technical Preparation Senior Data Engineer/01 Fundamental concepts of Data Engineering/Question_and_answers_fundamentals.md

 | 🎼 **Orchestration** | Composer | MWAA | Airflow DAGs |
 | 📝 **Logging** | Cloud Logging | CloudWatch | Unified format |

+> 💡 **How I answer this:**
+>
+> "I handle multi-cloud by creating abstraction layers.
+For storage, I use unified path patterns - the code doesn't care if it's S3 or GCS.
+For compute, I write Cloud Functions and Lambda with the same patterns - the logic is identical, only the triggers change.
+For analytics, I use standard SQL that works on both BigQuery and Redshift.
+For orchestration, I use Airflow - the same DAGs run on Composer (GCP) or MWAA (AWS) with minimal changes.
+For logging, I use a unified format so I can analyze logs from both clouds in one place.
+This approach lets me move workloads between clouds without rewriting everything."

 ---

 ### 🤖 Q15.
 How have you combined Data Engineering + Generative AI?